Visiting NEPA, Let us help....

 History, Heritage & Fun!

 An interactive itinerary including a ride on the Electric City Trolley to lunch at a transformed rail station to a magic show commemorating the Great Houdini.
-Spend the evening having fun at the Mohegan Sun Casino at Pocono Downs; dinner, slots, table games, entertainment and shopping.
+Spend the evening having fun at the Mohegan Sun Pocono; dinner, slots, table games, entertainment and shopping.

 This was a really great trip.
 I was a little worried just looking at the intin that there was enough to do, but I was wrong.
 About a third of the guests had been on last years mystery trip and even the year before last.
 They are hooked and they were saying every year it seems to get better.
 We might be in trouble next year.
 They were a great bunch of people.